Kevinpgalligan/ka/README.md

 It's worth commenting a bit more on the grammar.
 Frink basically represents all units as variables.
 This means that the variable namespace is full of unit names, and it's possible for units to be overwritten accidentally.
 The good thing is that, coupled with the Frink grammar's support for implicit multiplication, you can write nice things like `1 m/s` and it's interpreted as you would expect (the number 1, multiplied by metres, divided by seconds; this gives 1 metre per second).
 But if you write `4m / 2m` you get `2m^2`.
 There are design trade-offs when incorporating units into the grammar of a computer language and I don't think there's a perfect solution.

 [Qalculate!](https://qalculate.github.io/) seems awesome and has bucketfuls of features!
 On the other hand, it's a massive project written in C++, while ka consists of 1000 lines of Python code.
-Units in Qalculate! behave similarly to variables, except you can't overwrite them because it doesn't support variable assignment.
 It sensibly handles both `1m/s` and `4m / 2m`, somehow.

 [F#](https://fsharpforfunandprofit.com/posts/units-of-measure/) is an example of a "real" programming language with cool unit features, but it's not suitable as a calculator.